alexanderanter/ilm-token/README.md

 0
 ```
 When its done, it will still be blinking in the console, click the up arrow to get back to truffle console
+You will now have the token contract address next to Proxy:  in the console
+and the controller address next to Controller:

+Make a note of both these addresses.

 # Usage